Disc Degeneration and Lower Back Pain

 - The body compensates with pelvic retroversion (increased PT), hip extension and knee flexion to stay upright, which is energy-costly and unsustainable.

-- Malalignment also increases shear and stress at adjacent levels, accelerating the adjacent segment disease discussed below.
+- Malalignment also increases shear and stress at adjacent levels, which accelerates adjacent segment disease.

 - This is why anterior-column techniques (ALIF/LLIF with lordotic cages) that restore segmental lordosis are favoured when alignment must be corrected, rather than posterior-only fusion in situ.